Argentina–Iran relations: Israeli embassy and AMIA bombings

-In March 1992, the Israeli embassy in Buenos Aires was bombed killing 29 people and wounded 242.
+In March 1992, the Israeli embassy in Buenos Aires was bombed, killing 29 people and wounding 242.
 The bombing was claimed by the Islamic Jihad Organization which has been linked to Iran and possibly Hezbollah.

-In July 1994, the Asociación Mutual Israelita Argentina (AMIA) was bombed killing 85 people and injuring hundreds.
-Shortly after the attack Ansar Allah, a Palestinian Jihadist organization widely held as a front for Hezbollah, reportedly claimed responsibility for the attack.
+In July 1994, the Asociación Mutual Israelita Argentina (AMIA) was bombed, killing 85 people and injuring hundreds.
+Shortly after the attack, Ansar Allah, a Palestinian Jihadist organization widely held as a front for Hezbollah, reportedly claimed responsibility for the attack.
 Argentina is home to a Jewish community of over 180,000, the largest in Latin America and sixth in the world outside Israel.

 In September 2004, Special Prosecutor Alberto Nisman was appointed to lead the AMIA bombing investigation.
-The probe into the 1994 terrorist attack against the Asociación Mutual Israelita Argentina (AMIA) had been marked by judicial misconduct, and had reached an impasse.
+The probe into the 1994 terrorist attack against the Asociación Mutual Israelita Argentina (AMIA) had been marked by judicial misconduct and had reached an impasse.
 In October 2006, Nisman formally accused the Government of Iran of directing the AMIA bombing, and the Hezbollah militia of carrying it out.

 On 27 January 2013, the Government of Argentina announced it had signed a memorandum of understanding with Iran to establish a "truth commission" to investigate the AMIA bombing.
 According to President Cristina Fernández de Kirchner, the commission was established to "analyze all the documentation presented to date by the judicial authorities of Argentina and Iran…and to give its vision and issue a report with recommendations about how the case should proceed within the legal and regulatory framework of both parties."
 The agreement was signed by Argentine Foreign Minister Héctor Timerman and Iranian Foreign Minister Ali Akbar Salehi in Addis Ababa, Ethiopia.

 On 18 January 2015, Alberto Nisman, the special prosecutor investigating the attacks, was due to appear in front of the Argentine Congress and present his evidence that Iran was behind the bombings and that the Argentine government had covered it up, however, just hours before his scheduled testimony, Nisman was found dead in his apartment.
 His death was immediately ruled a suicide, amidst great controversy whether he killed himself or he was killed.

 Transcripts of intercepted phone conversations between Argentine and Iranian government officials were made public on 21 January 2015, as part of a 289-page report written by Nisman.
-The transcripts indicated that Argentina shipped food and offered weapons to Iran in exchange for oil and a promise to shield Iranian officials from charges, however, the deal apparently fell through because Argentina could not convince Interpol to rescind arrest warrants against Iranian officials suspected of being involved in the attack.
+The transcripts indicated that Argentina shipped food and offered weapons to Iran in exchange for oil and a promise to shield Iranian officials from charges; however, the deal fell through because Argentina could not convince Interpol to rescind arrest warrants against Iranian officials suspected of being involved in the attack.

 The memorandum agreement between the two nations was voided in December 2015, shortly after the inauguration of Argentine President Mauricio Macri.
 In 2017, former Foreign Minister Héctor Timerman was arrested under charges of covering up Iranian involvement in the 1994 AMIA bombing.
 He died of cancer while he was under arrest in December 2018.